FinEredium1/TickerTrends/README.md

 # TickerTrends

 Welcome to the TickerTrends!
 This web application allows users to search for the latest news articles based on stock symbols.
 The application is built using a Flask backend and a React frontend.
+Work in Progress

 ## Table of Contents